-Figure 209 Security > Certificates > Trusted CA > Import Certificate
+Figure 221 Security > Certificates > Trusted CA > Import Certificate

-Table 125 Security > Certificates > Trusted CA > Import Certificate
+Table 145 Security > Certificates > Trusted CA > Import Certificate

-1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 LABEL DESCRIPTION Certificate File Path Type in the location of the file you want to upload in this field or click Choose File/Browse to find it.
-Choose File/ Browse Click this button to find the certificate file you want to upload.
+LABEL DESCRIPTION Certificate File Path Enter the location of the file you want to upload in this field or click Choose File/Browse to find it.
+Choose File/ Browse Click this to find the certificate file you want to upload.
 OK Click this to save the certificate on the Zyxel Device.
 Cancel Click this to exit this screen without saving.